MarkCBall/Crypto_Portfolios/Readme.md

 3)move code into modules and into MVC structure

-4)automative the search coin button so no click is needed

-5)integrate current coin price into coin tracker
+4)integrate current coin price into coin tracker

     -can calculate portfolio value in portfolio screen

-6)server side check for allowable form submissions

-    -indicate to user what is allowable ie a-zA-Z1-9.

-7)change DB structure into arrays of sub schemas
+5)change DB structure into arrays of sub schemas